Table of Contents

 OnDeck Eligibility Requirements

-OnDeck eligibility requirements are a little higher in comparison to other lending platforms.
-The minimum FICO credit score is 600, while other providers frequently offer credit scores as low as 550 or no minimum at all.
-The annual revenue is a lot larger than most, at $250,000 instead of a more standard $100,000.
-And the time in business is most often 12 months instead of the 36 months stipulated by OnDeck.
+OnDeck eligibility requirements are a little higher compared to other online lending platforms.
+The minimum FICO credit score is 600, while other providers frequently accepting credit scores as low as 550 or have no minimum at all.
+The annual revenue is a lot more than the accepted standard of $100,000.
+And the time in business is most often 12 months, and the qualifying terms are the same for a term loan and a line of credit.

-In addition to the eligibility requirements listed below, applicants will need to have a business bank account, be located in the USA (unless applying in Australia or Canada), and be in a relevant industry.
-Loans to certain industries, such as munitions, gambling, entertainment, credit lending, etc, are illegal for online lenders such as OnDeck.
-A personal guarantee is required and you cannot have had any recent bankruptcy (within the last 2 years).
+In addition to the eligibility requirements listed below, applicants will need to have a business checking bank account, be located in the USA (unless applying in Australia or Canada), and be in a relevant industry.
+Loans to specific industries, such as munitions, gambling, entertainment, credit lending, etc, are not allowed with OnDeck.
+A personal guarantee is required, and you cannot have had any recent bankruptcy (within the last two years).
+Should you fail to repay your loan, OnDeck can go after your personal assets, and such behavior will also damage your personal credit score.

 |Criteria||Term Loan||Line of Credit|